 Prenatal care refers to the medical attention received by women before or during their pregnancy.
 Early prenatal care is a significant component in ensuring a healthy pregnancy.
-46 Women who receive late or no prenatal care are at risk for having undetected complications during their pregnancy that can result in severe maternal morbidity and mortality and serious consequences to the unborn infant including low birthweight, preterm birth, and morbidity, and mortality.
-46 In addition, a lack of access, knowledge of resources and other social and structural barriers can also prevent utilization of prenatal care. ^{47,48} Disparities in prenatal care for AI/AN women varies by region and state.
-49
+Women who receive late or no prenatal care are at risk for having undetected complications during their pregnancy that can result in severe maternal morbidity and mortality and serious consequences to the unborn infant including low birthweight, preterm birth, and morbidity, and mortality.
+In addition, a lack of access, knowledge of resources and other social and structural barriers can also prevent utilization of prenatal care.
+Disparities in prenatal care for Al/AN women varies by region and state.

-Among pregnant women within the Spokane UIH service area, 71.8% of Al/AN women began prenatal care in the first trimester compared to 84.4% of NHW women, a statistically significant difference (Figure 21).
-In addition, 8.2% of pregnant Al/AN women began prenatal care in the third trimester or did not receive any prenatal care during their pregnancy compared to 3.7% of NHW pregnant women.
-The proportion of women beginning prenatal care in their third trimester or receiving no prenatal care among Al/AN women was 2.2 times that of NHW women.
+Within the Bismarck UIH service area, 51.7% of Al/AN women began prenatal care in the first trimester compared to 86.0% of NHW women, a statistically significant difference (Figure 21).
+In addition, 14.1% of pregnant Al/AN women began prenatal care in the third trimester or had no prenatal care, 4.7 times the proportion of NHW pregnant women beginning prenatal care in the third trimester or receiving no care (3.0%).